docsforadobe/premiere-plugin-guide/docs/intro/sdk-audience.rst

 The SDK includes sample projects for these development environments.
 On Windows, projects can often be updated to more current versions of Microsoft Visual Studio by simply opening the project and approving the automatic conversion.
 The sample code is written in C++.
 Other compilers and programming languages are not supported.
 We cannot assist with platform API programming issues not central to Premiere Pro plug-in programming.

-If this is your first time developing a Premiere plug-in, you can skip the What's New section.
+If this is your first time developing a Premiere plug-in, you can skip :ref:`intro/whats-new`.

 If you are developing on macOS, see a quickstart video on building a plug-in using a similar SDK (on macOS): adobe.ly/2sjMDwM and then go directly to :ref:`intro/where-do-i-start`.